nanobox-io/nanobox-guides/articles/nodejs/adonis/from-scratch.md

 nanobox run

 # install adonis so you can use it to generate your application
-npm install -g adonis
+yarn add adonis-cli

 # cd into the /tmp dir to create an app
 cd /tmp

 # generate the adonis app
-adonis new myapp
+adonis new myapp --yarn

 # copy the generated app into the project
 cp -ar ./myapp/. /app